Small Steps.

 Your mind functions best when your basic needs are met.

-Use the extra time to accomplish something you’ve been putting off or avoiding.
+Use the extra time to finish one thing you’ve been avoiding.

-If this feels hard, ask a friend for their help.
+If you get stuck, ask a friend for help.

 Clearer spaces can help your mind feel clearer as well.